soundhearddev/soundhearddev/README.md

 - [x] **Secure Python Framework**
    Currently on version `v1.3.5`

+- [ ] **Secure File Framework**
+   the same as Secure Python Framwork but with every filetype.
+   This will also be used in another Project

 - [x] **Terminal Graphic Engine**
    A Library that lets you see images in a terminel

 - [ ] **Lpyip**
    In development – a crazy project currently in progress

-- [ ] **Media Streaming with Docker**
-   Building a lightweight, containerized media server using Docker